Art Gene, Bath Street, Barrow-in-Furness,

 Qualifying SMEs and constituted community groups, if successful, will be awarded up to 70% of project costs.
+Sole traders and start-ups are not eligible.
+Total project costs (before VAT) are capped at £25,000.
 For SMEs, the following must be true:

 State Aid rules apply.
 To be eligible for a grant you will need to be below the ‘De Minimis threshold’ and sign a declaration to that effect.
 In order to avoid public funding distorting competition within the European common market, the European Commission set limits on the levels of assistance which the public sector can provide to businesses (“the State Aid rules”).
 The assistance provided to you from Barrow Borough Council will comply with the state aid rules by applying De Minimis Exemption, EC Regulation 1407/2013 (24 Dec 2013) in the first instance, and the General Black Exemption Regulation (GBER), EC Regulation 651/2014 (17 Jun 2014) may also be applied.

-Grants will be paid in arrears once projects are completed; you may need to demonstrate the ability to cashflow the work.
-We anticipate that for most applicants VAT will be recoverable and we will award grants at up to 70% of costs, excluding VAT.
+Grants will be paid in arrears once projects are completed; you may need to demonstrate the ability to cashflow the work and provide evidence of both the works and the spend.
+We anticipate that for most applicants VAT will be recoverable, and we will award grants at up to 70% of costs, excluding VAT.

 You will need to publicly acknowledge the funders for the support received.